dddrrreee/cs140e-20win/labs/2-bootloader/README.md

   - Write your own bootloader (both the Unix and pi side) to replace what we used last lab (i.e., `pi-install` and `bootloader.bin`).

-In the next two lab you will build the code to handle the low-level device functions this code needs (i.e., to handle the UART and some fancier GPIO functions) .
+In the next two labs you will write your own versions of the low-level device code your bootloader needs (some fancier GPIO functions and a UART device driver).

 ### Sign off.